virtjs/virtjs.github.io/_metalsmith/content/developers/extra-events.md

 import { Engine } from 'virtjs-gbjit/Engine';

 var engine = new Engine( { events : [
-    'setup',      // will enable the 'setup' event 'read',       // will enable the 'read' event 'write',      // will enable the 'write' and 'post-write' events 'instruction' // will enable the 'instruction' event ] } );
+    'setup',      // enable the 'setup' event
+    'read',       // enable the 'read' event
+    'write',      // enable the 'write' and 'post-write' events 'instruction' // enable the 'instruction' event
+] } );

-engine.mmu.on( 'setup', ( ) => {
+engine.on( 'setup', ( ) => {
     console.log( 'engine setup' );
 } );

-engine.on( 'write', address => {
+engine.mmu.on( 'write', address => {
     // *(0) == 0, *(1) == 1, ...
     // will probably break everything :)
     return address;